TosbackCgusBridge-Bot/CGUs-versions/Otalliance/Privacy Policy.md

 *   Upcoming Events
 *   News

-Tue, Oct 27, 2015 Return Path World Tour 2015 - Chicago Thu, Oct 29, 2015 Return Path World Tour 2015 - New York Tue, Nov 3, 2015 Return Path World Tour 2015 - San Francisco Wed, Nov 4, 2015 IoT Trust Framework and security best practices based on GlobalSign’s identity and security solutions
+Thu, Oct 29, 2015 Return Path World Tour 2015 - New York Tue, Nov 3, 2015 Return Path World Tour 2015 - San Francisco Wed, Nov 4, 2015 IoT Trust Framework and security best practices based on GlobalSign’s identity and security solutions

 GlobalSign, a leading provider of identity and security solutions for the Internet of Everything (IoE), and the Online Trust Alliance (OTA), a non-profit with the mission to enhance online trust, invite you to attend our webinar, Capturing the new value propositions of privacy, trust, and security in IoT.
 Recognizing a need for privacy and security best practices for the growing number of consumer IoT devices, the OTA established the IoT Working Group in January which recently released a draft Internet of Things Trust Framework.

+Thu, Nov 5, 2015 Return Path World Tour 2015 - Los Angeles

 *   OTA Blog
 *   Newsletters